dinalamdany/slang/manual.md

 ## TO ADD
 precedence - precedence of individual operators is already defined.
-I do not think that we need to explicitly add a precedence section (I checked the C LRM and others)
+I do not think that we need to explicitly add a precedence section (I checked the C LRM and others) -- resolved? precedence table added, but unsure if accurate, proper

 scope (threads) - I defined threads but I am unclear on the exact scope.
 Any feedback on this would be appreciated